isteveweb/DishHub/README.md

-# DishHub is Model food app recently build with the lastest SDK 34
+# DishHub is Modern food application, recently build with the lastest SDK 34

 ## Table of contents